"Who will provide for Osinachi's kids?" Debate as lawyer opposes death sentence

-Debate Erupts Over Osinachi’s Kids’ Fate As Lawyer Calls for Lesser Sentence for Late Singer’s Hubby
+Debate Erupts Over Osinachi’s Kids’ Fate As Lawyer Calls for Life Sentence for Late Singer’s Hubby

 - Speed Darlington's former lawyer has shared his take on a court ruling against gospel singer Osinachi's husband